 Illegal fishing in the area is still a problem and constitute the biggest threat sharks are facing in the MPA.
 However, it is emerging that the movement patterns of local reef sharks are predictable between monitoring locations and strongly linked to their vulnerability to illegal fishing activity.
-This knowledge represents a great opportunity to develop more efficient ways to protect these animals in the BIOT MPA and in other remote large marine protected areas of the planet.
+This knowledge represents a great opportunity to develop more efficient ways to protect these animals in the Chagos Archipelago MPA and in other remote large marine protected areas of the planet.

-This project combines tracking technologies, genetics, fisheries analyses and stable isotope analyses to understand the spatial ecology, conservation status and ecological role of reef sharks in BIOT.
+This project combines tracking technologies, genetics, fisheries analyses and stable isotope analyses to understand the spatial ecology, conservation status and ecological role of reef sharks in Chagos.
 It aims to measure the level of connectivity within the archipelago and assess how behaviour and movement make species more or less susceptible to illegal fishing activity.
 Results will inform management and enforcement strategies of the MPA and help characterize the conservation and management role of large MPA for large marine animals.

 Understanding the ecology and movement of sharks in a human-impacted world is therefore both urgent and essential for their long-term persistence.

 How can Innovative Technology Protect Wildlife from Extinction?

 Using Reef Sharks as an Anti-Poaching Force